T

 restaurant

-A five-story building dedicated to Hiroshima-style okonomiyaki, a savory pancake layered with noodles, cabbage, pork, and various toppings.
+A unique, multi-story building dedicated to Hiroshima-style okonomiyaki, a savory pancake layered with cabbage, noodles, meat, and seafood.
+Each floor houses numerous small restaurants where chefs prepare the dish right in front of you.
 It's a lively and delicious way to experience local cuisine.

 Day 2 · Hiroshima